Accounting & Finance

 5. Keep Your Risk Profile In Mind

-A risk profile is generally the term used when people talk about their assets and investments.
+A risk profile is generally used when discussing assets and investments.
 There are

 three levels of risk profiles.